 As the monsoons are slowly shrinking, groundwater irrigation by digging bore-wells has observed an unexpected raise.
 Extracting a lot of underground water led to a falling level of groundwater tables.
 We won`t be surprised if the government declares the majority of our cities as completely dry.

 3. Climate Change

 India is witnessing an all-time high temperature in the past 5 years.
-In May 2016, Phalodi in Rajasthan has touched a record high temperature of 51 degrees celsius.
+In May 2016, Phalodi in Rajasthan has touched a record high temperature of 51 degrees Celsius.
 If this continues, the Himalayan glaciers are expected to be completely melted down to cause serious floods in the north-east region.
 India is vulnerable to floods, tsunami that hit in the past decade was one of the best examples of this.

 4. Use of Plastics

-India is leading in polymer production and usage.
+India is a leading country in polymer production and its usage.
 Though the government is serious about plastic usage, people still use a lot of plastic in the form of wrappers, covers, and the packets used for food packing.
 The recent data from the Plastindia Foundation says that India’s per capita plastic consumption grew up to 8-kilo grams in the year 2018 which was about 4 kgs during 2006.
 By the end of 2020, this is expected to grow Up to 27 kg.
 A plastic beverage bottle takes up to 500 years to decompose naturally hence it is one of the burning issues to be addressed with high priority.